JUSTICE SOCIETY OF AMERICA

 All-Star Comics COMICS

-22 November 1940: The Justice Society of America (first appereance in print) holds its first official meeting in the Sandman's brownstoen in Gotham City.
-Members present are the Atom, Doctor Fate, the Flash, Green Lantern, Hawkman, Hourman, the Sandman, and the Spectre.
+22 November 1940: The Justice Society of America (first appereance in print) holds its first official meeting in the Sandman's brownstone.
+Members present are the Atom, Doctor Fate, the Flash, Green Lantern, Hawkman, Hourman, the Sandman and the Spectre.
 The Red Tornado makes a brief appearance but she flees after accidentally tearing out the seat of her pants.
 (All-Star Comics #3) Johnny Thunder (an unofficial member) takes a photo of the fledgling Justice Society of America around their iconic round table.
 Doctor Fate receives a powerful, dim vision of the immediate future.
 Alan Scott reads the news about a Soviet Red Lantern.
 (The New Golden Age #1) Hawkgirl is on-hand for the Justice Society's first formal portrait, but she chooses to sit out.
-(JSA vol. 2 #18) NOTES: Until the end of the war the unofficial real-world rule for JSA membership was that any character with his or her own title left the team to become an honorary member.
-Superman and Batman were honorary members from the outset because they already had their own books and because most of the characters in All-Star Comics were published by All-American Comics, a separate company owned by DC.
-Although All-American books carried the DC logo, they were produced through separate editorial offices until the two companies fully merged in 1945.
-This story was reprinted in Famous First Editions F-7 (1975) and in a DC Millennium Edition (1999).
+(JSA vol. 2 #18) NOTES: Later, an editorial in All-Star Comics #6 declares that the team's constitution "does not permit more than eight active members at any one time!”
+Through the end of the war the real-world rule for JSA membership was that any character with his own title left the team to become an honorary member.
+Superman and Batman were honorary members from the outset because they already had their own books and because most of the characters in All-Star Comics were published by All-American Comics, This was a separate company whose books carried the DC logo but were produced through separate editorial offices until the two companies fully merged in 1945.
+The location of their first headquarters was originally Gotham City but latter-day stories describe it as Wesley Dodds' residence, which was in New York City.

 All-Star Comics #3 (Winter 1940); The New Golden Age #1 (Jan.
 2023); JSA vol. 2 #18 (June 2026)